leifadev/shoutout/README.md

 # shoutout
 An app for the word of the day in any language!

-Made with PyObjC and Tkinter
+Made with Python using the Apple SDK Foundation and Cocoa.